Projects

 # Creating a secret

-In your project Settings tab, click the Secrets tab.
-Here, click + Add New and add the Secret key and Secret value.
-Then click the Submit button.
+In your Project's Settings tab, click the Secrets tab.
+Here, click + Add New and add the Secret Key and Secret Value.
+Then click the Add button.

 The following rules apply to secret keys and values: